Toloka/docs/en/guide/troubleshooting/pool-setup.md

 {% cut "Can I add an arbitrary user as a Toloker?" %}

-If the Toloker mismatches your preset filter, they can't see the task.
+If the user mismatches your preset filter, they can't see the task.
 You can only remove the restricting filter from the pool.
 You can test the task in the [Sandbox](../concepts/sandbox.md) by adding the desired user to your trusted list.

 {% endcut %}